will-y/crystal-tools/README.md

 ### Server
 - `creative_flight_points` (100): The number of points you need to have in the creative flight node for it to enable.
 Range: 1 - 1000000.

+### Datapack options
+There are a couple of features that can be customized using datapacks.

 ## Tags
 - `entity_types/entity_blacklist`: Entities that have this tag will not level up the sword, bow, or AIOT when attacked.
 Only entity to have it by default is the armor stand.

+More information on tags and datapacks can be found [here](https://minecraft.fandom.com/wiki/Tag).

 ### Example
 Add a file `entity_blacklist.json` in a datapack in the location `crystal_tools/tags/entity_types` that looks like: